-Since the manual definition of users is scalable only up to a certain level, Checkmk provides a facility for using LDAP-based services for managing users, for automatically synchronising users from the home directories, and likewise for assigning contact groups, roles and other attributes to these users in Checkmk automatically.
+Since the manual definition of users is scalable only up to a certain level, Checkmk provides a facility for using LDAP-based services for managing users, for automatically synchronizing users from the home directories, and likewise for assigning contact groups, roles and other attributes to these users in Checkmk automatically.
 Checkmk is not restricted to a single LDAP source, and it can also distribute the users to other connected sites if required.

 As a minimum it must have read permission for the persons and groups that it is to synchronize.

-Under Setup > Users > LDAP connections > Add connection a new connection can be created.
-In the input mask, first enter any desired ID for the connection into the General Properties field.
+Under Setup > Users > LDAP & Active Directory > Add connection a new connection can be created.
+In the form, first enter any desired ID for the connection in the General Properties box.
 A simple meaningful title can be optionally entered in the Description field.
-As always the ID must be unique and an ID cannot be changed later.
+As always the ID must be unique and cannot be changed later.